 Freeze broth in sections

 istock/ALLEKOBroth should be tossed within a week of opening the container, but that usually means wasting about half the carton.
 Stowing the whole container commits you to thawing the rest when you need it, but freezing the broth in an ice cube tray makes it easy to take out just what you need, according to The Kitchn.
 As a bonus, the small cubes thaw faster than a large block of broth would.
+(Make sure you never, ever eat these foods past their expiration date.)

 Mix sugar and marshmallows

 istock/58shadowsClumpy brown sugar turns a fun baking session into a frustrating battle.
 You might know that a slice of bread can keep brown sugar from sticking together, but you can also keep marshmallows or apple slices in the bag to keep your sweetener soft.
-Check out more storage tricks that make food last longer.

 Toss the flour bag

 istock/Photology1971The paper bag your flour came in could rip and let bugs in.
 Transfer your flour to an airtight container like a large jar or plastic box, suggests Susan Reid, chef and editor with King Arthur Flour.
 “Square containers take up 25% less space than round ones, so if you wish your freezer was 25% bigger, start saving those square plastic containers from your last takeout meal!” she told The Kitchn.
+(You've probably been storing these foods wrong.)

 Chill whole wheat flour

 istock/MKucovaWhite flour is fine in the pantry, but whole wheat flour contains the oily wheat germ, which makes it go rancid quicker.
 “Whole grain products, from grains to flours, do even better in an airtight container in the refrigerator or freezer, which will also prolong the shelf-life,” chef Sarah House of Bob’s Red Mill told Epicurious.
-Don't miss these other food storage guidelines you never knew.

 Freeze herbs flat

 istock/ManutaThose plastic boxes of herbs won't keep fresh basil and sage fresh very long.
 Eliminate waste by freezing whatever you don't use.
 Lay your herbs in a zip-top bag with olive oil, spreading them flat like a sheet before you seal it.
 The thin layer will freeze the herbs quicker than in an ice cube tray, and it's easy to cut off just as much as you need when you get cooking, according to Serious Eats.
+(Make sure you never keep these foods in the freezer.)

 Keep shredded cheese clump-free